christopher5106/christopher5106.github.io/_posts/2018-06-28-object-detection-deep-learning-for-optical-character-recognition-and-document-pretrained-features.markdown

 Working as AI architect at Ivalua company, I'm happy to announce the release in the open source of my code for optical character recognition using Object Detection deep learning techniques.

-The main purpose of this work was to compute pretrained features that could serve as early layers in more complex deep learning nets for document analysis, segmentation, classification or reading.
+The main purpose of this work is to compute pretrained features that could serve as early layers in more complex deep learning nets for document analysis, segmentation, classification or reading.

 Object detection task has been improving a lot with the arise of new deep learning models such as R-CNN, Fast-RCNN, Faster-RCNN, Mask-RCNN, Yolo, SSD, ...
 These models have been developped on the case of natural images, on datasets such as COCO, Pascal VOC, ...
 They have been applied to the task of digit recognition in natural images, such as the Street View House Numbers (SVHN) Dataset.